acasaccia/mgd-cpp-bigint/trunk/Readme.txt

 On the other side, conversion to base 10 will be necessary when displaying to get a human readable representation.

-I started developing the library using the largest power of ten that fitted into the chosen store type as base.
+I started developing the library using as base for the internal representation the largest power of ten that fitted into the chosen store type (i will call it "pseudo-decimal" base).
 That saved memory and gave a performance boost compared to decimal representation.
 It saved me having to bother for conversions, but most important, being the internal representation human readable debugging has been a lot easier.

-When I had the basic arithmetic up and running, it was no problem implementing conversion to a human readable base, so I switched to an internal 2^32 base.
+When I had the basic arithmetic up and running, I implemented an algorithm for conversion to a human readable base, so could switch to an internal 2^32 (pseudo-binary) base.

+At the moment, default for the library is to use pseudo-decimal base, which performs better due to the poor implementation of the toString() algorithm for different bases (or of divide() on which it heavily relies).

+I put a #define on top of UnsignedBigInt.h which can be commented to use pseudo-binary base.

 [1] "The Algorithm Design Manual" Skiena S. pag.
 423 [2] My question on SO on how to pick the correct digit size: